Porsche 911 (992): Carrera, Carrera 4, Carrera S and Carrera 4S

 The first models to debut in November 2018 in the 992 lineage were the Carrera S and Carrera 4S, displayed at the 2018 LA Auto Show.
 Both of the models are powered by a 3.0-litre twin-turbocharged flat-6 engine.
 The Carrera S and Carrera 4S Cabriolet followed in January 2019 while the base Carrera and Carrera 4 was introduced in July 2019.

 In 2019, a 911 Carrera 4S Ben Pon Jr. Edition was revealed.
 It had standard Sport Design bumpers, 5 spoke rims and unique Fish Silver Grey color.
 Production was limited to just 20 units.

 In 2020, Porsche introduced 911 Carrera 4S Belgian Legend Edition.
 It was designed in honor of Belgian racing legend Jacky Ickx to celebrate his 75th birthday.
 It was painted in X Blue color, which wasn't available for other models.
 The interior had stitching in the shape of an ‘X’, white accents on the seats, and Ickx's signature on the armrest.
 Only 75 cars were made.

-911 Carrera S Chili Edition.
-Designed exclusively for Indonesia, it offered 3 colors: White, Black and GT Silver Metallic.
+A 911 Carrera S Chili Edition was designed exclusively for Indonesia.
+It offered 3 colors: White, Black and GT Silver Metallic.
 Rims, side mirrors, bumper lip, rear wing and Porsche decals could be colored in one of 3 colors: Guards Red, Phyton Green and Lava Orange.
 The car had an Aerokit package as standard.
 Just nine cars were produced.

-911 Carrera 4S Porsche Centrum Gelderland Exclusive Edition.
-Made specially for Porsche Centrum Gelderland, it was only sold in Netherlands featuring Gulf Blue color, 5-spoke black rims with orange bordering, orange side Porsche decal, and orange interior stitching.
+A 911 Carrera 4S Porsche Centrum Gelderland Exclusive Edition was made specially for Porsche Centrum Gelderland, it was only sold in Netherlands featuring Gulf Blue color, 5-spoke black rims with orange bordering, orange side Porsche decal, and orange interior stitching.
 The car was also available in Carrera 4S Cabriolet and Targa 4S version.
 Two coupes, two cabriolets and two targas were made.